 Katra Film Series spotlights new talent and provides a platform for emerging filmmakers to showcase their work in front of a live audience and to network with likeminded industry professionals.
-Every month we screen a selection of quality short films where the audience votes for one film to advance to the 2nd round competition.
-Regardless of whom the audience chooses all films will be considered for the Year-End Grand Finale Event where the top films will compete for great prizes.
+Every season we screen a selection of quality short films where the audience votes for one film to advance to the 2nd round competition.
+Regardless of who wins each season all works will be considered for the Year-End Grand Finale Event where the top films will compete for over 10K in prizes at the Alamo Drafthouse Cinema in Brooklyn, NY.

 In partnership with Everyone Matters & Rhino Films, the 2017 Grand Prize Winner will be awarded a one-on-one meeting with acclaimed Producer Stephen Nemeth from the Academy-Award Nominated The Sessions and Fear and Loathing in Las Vegas.
 We’ve also recently partnered up with the Red Digital Cinema, Focus Brands, Pond5, Backstage, International Screenwriters’ Association, Museum of the Moving Images, and more.